René Klingenburg

 René Klingenburg (born 29 December 1993) is a German professional footballer who plays as a midfielder.

 Career

-Born in Oberhausen, Klingenburg signed his first professional contract with FC Schalke 04 in December 2012.
+Born in Oberhausen, Klingenburg signed his first professional contract with Schalke 04 in December 2012.
 In January 2015, Klingenburg joined Viktoria Köln on a contract until 2016.
 Klingenburg then joined Rot Weiss Ahlen in the summer of 2016, before returning to Schalke in January 2017.
 He joined Preußen Münster on a one-year contract ahead of the 2018–19 season.
 On 27 May 2019, Klingenburg joined Dynamo Dresden on a three-year contract ahead of the upcoming 2019–20 season.